rodrigoelp/little-stories/Unlikely adventures/25-Chapter-25.md

 *"Either way, why are you all here?
 I thought Mister Wolf here was going to tell me how I was going to be murdered if I don't get to the next challenge."* - continued Sam.
 His brain made the observation that he was a little too sassy for his own good, somehow the message had not reached his tongue.

-All three spectres looked at one another, wolf and spider nodded to goat-turtle - *You have reached the mid point in your journey to become worthy.
-Before you, and your friends, proceed we would like to assess your progress before you face the next two trials.*
+All three spectres looked at one another, the wolf and the spider nodded to the goat-turtle - *You have reached the mid point in your journey to become worthy.
+Before you, and your friends, proceed we would like to assess your progress heading to your next and final challenges.*

 Sam looked at each of the spirits, wondering what do they mean - *"I thought each trial was the assessment."*